Study Abroad Program Overview

 With UCEAP you will have a large support network, including resources at every UC campus and at partner universities throughout the world.
 UCEAP will assist you with academics, housing, safety, and other issues.

-Language courses are intensive and taught in Chinese with traditional Mandarin characters and pinyin spelling.
+Courses are intensive and taught in Chinese using traditional (complex) Mandarin characters and pinyin spelling.
 Classes often use audio-visual and computer multimedia to keep instruction dynamic.
 Advanced courses utilize Chinese newspaper reading, radio and television programs.
 MTC also offers courses teaching classical, historical, and philosophical texts.

 - Chinese Movies